-is a type of treatment that harnesses the power of our own immune system to treat cancer.
-In a last decade, cancer immunotherapy become a foundation for cancer treatment approved for more than a dozen types of cancer, but it comes with its own challenge as not all cancer immunotherapies work for all patients.
+Is a type of treatment that harnesses the power of our own immune system to treat cancer.
+In the last decade, cancer immunotherapy has become a foundation for cancer treatment approved for more than a dozen types of cancer, but it comes with its own challenge as not all cancer immunotherapies work for all patients.

 Immune checkpoint targets

 Immune checkpoint inhibitors (ICB), the most common type of immunotherapy targeting PD(L)-1 and CTLA-4 typically elicits durable response only in a subset of patients (20-40%) with solid tumors.
-Majority of patients either do not respond to immunotherapy, acquire resistance, or are limited by treatment related immune toxicities.
-Predicting response to ICB remains a challenge and improving our understanding of response biology and mechanism of resistance become increasingly important.
-Due to the complex relationship between dynamic nature of the host immune system and tumor biology, combined efforts and tools are required to accelerate research and design better treatment options essential to expand benefits of immunotherapy for non-responding patients beyond the success of current ICB.
+The majority of patients either do not respond to immunotherapy, acquire resistance, or are limited by treatment-related immune toxicities.
+Predicting response to ICB remains a challenge and improving our understanding of response biology and mechanism of resistance has become increasingly important.
+Due to the complex relationship between the dynamic nature of the host immune system and tumor biology, combined efforts and tools are required to accelerate research and design better treatment options essential to expand the benefits of immunotherapy for non-responding patients beyond the success of current ICB.

 Accelerating progress in cancer immunotherapy